Easy & Juicy Whole Roasted Turkey

 I adore this easy & juicy whole roasted turkey recipe for several reasons.

 1.)
 The brine is super simple yet produces SUPERB results!
-Don’t you dare skip the brine!!
+Don’t skip the brine!!
 It’s gonna make that turkey stupid juicy and it’s gonna allow you some wiggle room in case you accidentally overcook the turkey.
 Nobody likes a dry turkey!

 This recipe is for a 12-16 pound turkey.
 You’ll need to adjust the cooking time if you’re using a smaller or larger turkey.
-The rule of thumb is 15 minutes per pound of turkey (cooking on 325) or when a themometer inserted into the thickest part of the thigh reads 180 degrees F (although some folks say 165 is safe).
+The rule of thumb is 15 minutes per pound of turkey (cooking on 325) or when a thermometer inserted into the thickest part of the thigh reads 180 degrees F (although some folks say 165 is safe).

-I’ve made this turkey before and roasted it breast side down and BAAAAABY it was oozing juices when I cut into the breast!
+NOTE: I’ve made this turkey before and roasted it breast side down and BAAAAABY it was oozing juices when I cut into the breast!
 It’s still crazy juicy (and much prettier) when cooked breast side up though and so for this video I decided to do it breast side up for a prettier presentation.

 - 16 lb turkey, thawed, inside packets removed